 Little Caesars is a global leader of pizza brands.
-For the last decade Babel Linguistics has created the Spanish copywriting for their seasonal marketing campaigns aimed at the Latino community in the U.S and Canada.
-Here are a few samples of our work:
+For over a decade Babel Linguistics has created the Spanish copywriting for their seasonal nationwide marketing campaigns aimed at the Latino community in the U.S and Canada.
+A few samples of our work:

 This ad was inspired by The Strange Case of Dr. Jekyll and Mr. Hyde, by Robert Louis Stevenson.
 This 1886 best-seller is a vivid portrayal of a split personality, split in the sense that within the same person there is both an apparently good and an evil personality each being quite distinct from each other.
 Little Caesars intended to keep this visual image but needed to have a functional message phrased for the Spanish-speaking consumer, for whom Dr. Jekyll is truly an unknown character.
 This weird message indicates that consumers may have a “normal” side and a slightly crazy side, but at Little Caesars both sides can be pleased: in one mood, you can order pizza, and in the other, you may order bread.
 Babel Linguistics chose to convey the message with clarity, humor too, and sacrificed the rhyming of the original: “¿No te decides?… ¡Complace tu doble personalidad!” (“Can’t decide?… Treat your double personality.”)